-Growing up near Conisbrough Castle, South Yorkshire, we always thought it was just a bland old place – it was great for exploring and rolling down the hills, but being so far from London, the centre of power, it didn’t seem to have much history.
+Growing up near Conisbrough Castle, South Yorkshire, I did not know much about its history.
+It was rather underrated.
+We always thought it was just a bland old place – it was great for exploring and rolling down the hills and playing hide and seek in the inner bailey.
+However, being so far from London, the centre of power, it didn’t seem to have much history or national importance.
 The most famous thing about it was that it was used as the Saxon castle in Sir Walter Scott’s Ivanhoe.

 English Heritage have spent a lot of money on it in recent years.
-When I worked there in the early 1990s it was open to the elements and there was just a very narrow walkway around the inside of the keep.
-Now it has a roof, floors on every level, sensitive lighting and a fantastic little visitor centre.
+When I worked there in the early 1990s there was no roof, it was open to the elements, with green moss on the walls and erosion caused by acid rain.
+And there was just a very narrow walkway around the inside of the keep.
+It was just a shell.
+Now it has a roof, floors on every level, sensitive lighting, information videos on each floor and a fantastic little visitor centre with a small museum.
 It looks so much better (although I still wouldn’t want to stand on the battlements on a windy day like today).

-What we know, for certain, is that by 1066 the Honour of Conisbrough belonged to Harold Godwinson, Earl of Wessex and King Harold II of England.
-On a prominent, steep hill, it guards the main road between Sheffield and Doncaster to the east, and the navigable River Don to the north.
+What we know, for certain, is that by 1066 the Honour of Conisbrough belonged to Harold Godwinson, Earl of Wessex and later King Harold II of England, though there is no evidence that he ever visited.
+On a prominent, steep hill, the castle guards the main road between Sheffield and Doncaster to the east, and the navigable River Don to the north.

-Following Harold’s defeat and death at the Battle of Hastings, it was given to one of William the Conqueror’s greatest supporters, William de Warenne.
+Following Harold’s defeat and death at the Battle of Hastings, and shortly after the Harrying of the North of 1068 Conisbrough was given to one of William the Conqueror’s greatest supporters, William de Warenne.
 Warenne was a cousin of Duke William of Normandy and fought alongside him at the Battle of Hastings.
 He was given land in various counties, including Lewes in Sussex and Conisbrough in Yorkshire; and although he developed his property at Castle Acre in Norfolk, little was done at Conisbrough.
 In those days the castle itself was little more than a wooden motte and bailey construction, surrounded by wooden palisades and earthworks.

 A thoroughly modern Castle

-It was Hamelin who built the spectacular hexagonal keep.
+It was Hamelin who built the spectacular hexagonal keep that we can see today.
 The stairs to the keep were originally accessed across a drawbridge, which could be raised in times of attack.
 The ground floor was used for storage, with a basement storeroom below, housing the keep’s well, and accessed by ladder.

 The first floor holds the great chamber, or solar, with a magnificent fireplace and seating in the glass-less window.
 This is where the Lord would have conducted business, or entertained important guests.
 Henry II, King John and King Edward II are known to have visited Conisbrough: King John even issued a charter from Conisbrough Castle in March 1201.